 Taking your maternity leave in the Netherlands can be done at any moment from six weeks before your due date.
 However, in all cases, it is mandatory to take leave by week 36 (four weeks before birth).
-Also, leaving at least 12 weeks of maternity leave after the baby is born.
-In special cases (eg. premature birth) the leave starts counting from the moment of birth.
+This gives you at least 12 weeks of maternity leave after the baby is born.
+In special cases (such as premature birth) the leave starts counting from the moment of birth.

 Fathers and partners get a much more raw deal — they are only entitled to one week of paid paternity leave, and five additional weeks of partially paid leave.

 In addition to maternity leave, there is also parental leave (ouderschapsverlof), where both parents are entitled to take a maximum of 26 times their working hours.
 This time can be distributed in different ways and can be taken until the child turns eight.